RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Conclusion

 \section{Conclusion}

-This paper showed semantic segmentation can be successfully applied to the blind identification of OFDMA-modulated signals.
-Specifically, we proposed RiSi, a neural network architecture for blind modulation identification of OFDMA signals, fine-tuned from a state-of-the-art semantic segmentation mechanism.
-In addition, we verified the efficacy of the proposed architecture via extensive evaluations, and applied domain generalization techniques to our model to improve its performance with unseen system parameters, which showed that SWAD can achieve the best performance in dealing with unseen FFT sizes and CP lengths.
+This paper proposed RiSi, a novel neural network architecture for blind modulation identification of OFDMA-modulated signals, built upon semantic segmentation.
+Then, we verified the efficacy of the proposed architecture via extensive evaluations, and further applied domain generalization techniques to improve its performance with unseen system parameters.

-Considering the popularity of OFDMA in modern and upcoming wireless communication standards, we expect our work can be an important stepping stone in realizing truly RAN-agnostic inter-RAN coexistence in the near future.
-As a next step, we plan to extend the proposed work to be capable of differentiating and individually recognizing mixed interference signals.
-Based on such mechanisms, we will also investigate the issue of optimizing a set of transmission parameters of each RAN-agnostic RAN, to achieve better inter-RAN coexistence.
+Considering the popularity of OFDMA in today's wireless communication standards, we expect our work can be an important stepping stone in realizing our vision of truly RAN-agnostic inter-RAN coexistence.
+As ongoing work, we are currently extending RiSi to make it capable of differentiating mixed interference signals to identify each of them individually.
+Also, we are developing a multi-agent reinforcement learning mechanism called RaCE, which can achieve near-optimal performance between coexisting RANs.